Stella-Kiarie/Group-5-Project/README.md

 ## Conclusion
 To conclude,  exploratory data analysis reveals that movie success is largely driven by genre choice, audience ratings, and production strategy.
 High-grossing films typically belong to popular hybrid genres, are well-rated by audiences, and have optimal runtimes.
 These findings suggest that creativity, quality, and data-driven decision-making should guide the company’s new movie production strategy.

+## Recommendations
+Following the critical analysis on Box office Mojo and IMDB, the following recommendatio would be best strategies to plan when venturing into the movie studio business:
+1. Invest in the High-Performing Genres
+From the anlyssis Adventure, Action, and Fantasy films especially hybrid genres that combine emotional storytelling elements such as Drama or fantasy.
+These genres are associated with the highest box office returns.

+2. Prioritize Quality and Audience Satisfaction
+Invest in strong storytelling, character development, and production quality.
+The analysis shows that movies with IMDB ratings above 6.0 tend to earn significantly more revenue, proving that audience approval directly drives profitability.

+3. Optimize Movie Runtime
+Aim for runtimes between 90 and 130 minutes.
+This range achieves the best balance between story depth and audience attention, leading to better commercial success.

+4. Collaborate with Established Studios and Talent Partnering with or hiring talent from top-performing studios (like HC, P/DW, and BV) can provide valuable expertise in production, marketing, and distribution increasing the studio’s chances of success in the competitive film industry